kfkfkflmej/itu-MLOps-project/README.md

 ```
 # How to run actions
 GitHub will run the workflow we have defined in the actions page.
 Inside the workflow, we have train and test jobs that build and run the project on the cloud using the main branch version.
-The action is triggered on a pull request.
+The action is triggered on a pull request or a push to main.

 # How to run the code locally